ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 sans serif version, Roboto, is currently the [most popular font on Google Fonts](https://fonts.google.com/?sort=popularity).

-This font, along with DejaVu Sans Mono, is sadly at the bottom of my preference list.
-For the record, I never really enjoyed the popular Roboto either, but that's for some other time.
+Roboto Mono, along with DejaVu Sans Mono, is sadly at the bottom of my preference list.
+For the record, I never really enjoyed its cousin, the popular Roboto, either, but that's for some other time.
 I cannot enjoy Roboto Mono as much because I feel that it lacks personality.
 More abstractly, it tries to be a "safe monospace" font that stays out of the way, and isn't ambitious at all to develop its own identity.

 However, this is just my personal opinion.
 It doesn't affect the fact that Roboto Mono is beloved by many developers, especially if they